-• As the highest paved road in North America, Mount Evans Road rises to a height of 14,130 feet above sea level (learn about all 58 14ers here).
+• As the highest paved road in North America, Mount Evans Road rises to a height of 14,130 feet above sea level (learn about all 58 14ers here and check out an awesome infographic that describes what makes them so special to Coloradans).
 Many clouds don't even make it that high, but you can.
 Begin your trip in the historic mining town of Idaho Springs.
 While the Argo Gold Mine and Mill that's part of the area's mining past no longer functions or supplies gold, it does provide tours.
 You can also check out the town's past at the Idaho Springs Heritage Museum.

 • The town is also known for the natural hot spring pools at Indian Springs Resort, which is a great place to relax road-weary muscles after your trip.